 Counterfactual clinical prediction models could help to infer individualized treatment effects in randomized controlled trials-An illustration with the International Stroke Trial.

 Nguyen T-L., Collins GS., Landais P., Le Manach Y.

-OBJECTIVE: Causal treatment effects are estimated at the population level in randomised controlled trials (RCTs), whilst clinical decision is often to be made at the individual level in practice.
-We aim to show how clinical prediction models used under a counterfactual framework may help to infer individualised treatment effects.
-STUDY DESIGN AND SETTING: As an illustrative example, we reanalyse the International Stroke Trial.
-This large, multi-centre trial enrolled 19,435 adult patients with suspected acute ischaemic stroke from 36 countries, and reported a modest average benefit of Aspirin (versus no Aspirin) on a composite outcome of death or dependency at 6 months.
-We derive and validate multivariable logistic regression models that predict the patient counterfactual risks of outcome with and without Aspirin, conditionally on 23 predictors.
+OBJECTIVE: Causal treatment effects are estimated at the population level in randomized controlled trials, while clinical decision is often to be made at the individual level in practice.
+We aim to show how clinical prediction models used under a counterfactual framework may help to infer individualized treatment effects.
+STUDY DESIGN AND SETTING: As an illustrative example, we reanalyze the International Stroke Trial.
+This large, multicenter trial enrolled 19,435 adult patients with suspected acute ischemic stroke from 36 countries, and reported a modest average benefit of aspirin (vs. no aspirin) on a composite outcome of death or dependency at 6 months.
+We derive and validate multivariable logistic regression models that predict the patient counterfactual risks of outcome with and without aspirin, conditionally on 23 predictors.
 RESULTS: The counterfactual prediction models display good performance in terms of calibration and discrimination (validation c-statistics: 0.798 and 0.794).
-Comparing the counterfactual predicted risks on an absolute difference scale, we show that Aspirin - despite an average benefit - may increase the risk of death or dependency at 6 months (compared to the control) in a quarter of stroke patients.
-CONCLUSIONS: Counterfactual prediction models could help researchers and clinicians (i) infer individualised treatment effects and (ii) better target patients who may benefit from treatments.
+Comparing the counterfactual predicted risks on an absolute difference scale, we show that aspirin-despite an average benefit-may increase the risk of death or dependency at 6 months (compared with the control) in a quarter of stroke patients.
+CONCLUSIONS: Counterfactual prediction models could help researchers and clinicians (i) infer individualized treatment effects and (ii) better target patients who may benefit from treatments.